Andelad/project-content-vault/docs/core/App Logic.md

 **Essential Properties:**
 - ID (unique identifier)
+- Email (for authentication and communication)
 - Authentication details (managed by Supabase Auth)

 **Key Rules:**
-- Each user has completely isolated data (Row Level Security)
+- Each user has completely isolated data (Row Level Security ensures users can only access their own entities)
-- User deletion cascades to all owned entities
+- User deletion cascades to all owned entities (clients, projects, phases, events, holidays, work slots, groups, labels)
-- All other entities belong to a user
+- All other entities in the system MUST belong to exactly one user
+- Users cannot access or modify other users' data

+**Not Stored Here (Out of Scope):**
+- Team/workspace features (individual app only)
+- User roles or permissions (all users have equal capabilities)
+- Billing or subscription tiers (if applicable, document separately)

+**Authentication:**
+Managed entirely by Supabase Auth - no custom user table exists.

 ---